You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Doxycycline?

-Doxycycline is a broad-spectrum antibiotic that belongs to the tetracycline family.
-It's commonly used to treat a range of bacterial infections, including acne, urinary tract infections, and respiratory infections.
-Doxycycline works by inhibiting protein synthesis in bacteria, ultimately killing the bacteria and preventing further growth.
+Doxycycline is a broad-spectrum antibiotic belonging to the tetracycline class.
+It's commonly used to treat a range of bacterial infections, including acne, Lyme disease, and respiratory tract infections.
+Doxycycline works by inhibiting protein synthesis in bacteria, ultimately leading to their death.

 What is Lipitor?